A Passion for Culture

 Living in a Melting Pot

 Luckily, the TravelLatte home base is in the Dallas-Fort Worth Metroplex, a burgeoning complex of more than 50 cities and towns covering 13 counties in North Texas.
-It’s the fourth largest metropolitan area in the United States with more than 7.5-million people, and it’s growing at an alarming rate, having the highest year-over-year growth rate in the country from 2016 through 2018.
+It’s the fourth largest metropolitan area in the United States with more than 8-million people living in the area.

-We consider ourselves lucky to be located here because, among those 7.5-million souls are nationalities from around the world.
+While some people find living in such a large population center unthinkable, we consider ourselves lucky to be located here.
+Among those 8-million souls are nationalities from around the world.
 Truly, DFW is a melting pot spiced with every flavor of humanity.

 Celebrating Global Cultures

 This mingled heritage is celebrated every October at the Plano International Festival.
 You can literally experience the world in a day, with crafts, activities, demonstrations and, thankfully, food!
 The main stage features performances ranging from martial arts to dancing and singing.
-More than 100 cultures are represented in booths throughout the grounds of Haggard Park in the historic downtown area of Plano.
+Scattered through the festival are some vendors raising money for cultural organizations with home-made crafts.
+Altogether, more than 100 cultures are represented in booths throughout the grounds of Haggard Park in the historic downtown area of Plano.
 And this tour of the world is absolutely free.

 We’ve written before about exploring the world through festivals in your own town.
 We find nothing more enlightening than meeting our neighbors and learning about the cultures and customs they bring to our country.
 Festivals like the Plano International Festival are a great opportunity to broaden horizons, learn about other countries and cultures, and have a great time doing it.